 ComHeat Microwave AB is a design company that develops silicon power devices using foundry services.
-Presently we are working on a fundamentally Latch-Free LIGBT/IGBT new patented device concept.
+Presently we are working on a new patented LDMOS concept.
+We also have a fundamentally Latch-Free LIGBT/IGBT new patented device concept.

 This new device concept which earlier has been proven in laboratory is now being implemented in a standard foundry process by ComHeat Microwave AB.
 It is a 0.18 um SOI technology compatible with Low Voltage CMOS and Bipolar analog devices where High Voltage devices with breakdown voltage up to around 230V can be implemented.